-Our information leaflets, collection tins, and any of our merchandise (cake books, tea-towels, or One25 key rings) can be used at your event to raise awareness and extra funds.
+Our information leaflets, collection tins, and any of our merchandise (tea-towels and One25 key rings) can be used at your event to raise awareness and extra funds.
 Please also let us know if you would like a One25 representative to attend the event, to speak about One25 and/or thank your guests.